basiliscos/syncspirit/docs/config.md

 tx_timeout = 10000
 blocks_max_requested = 16   # maximum amount of concurrently requested blocks

+[db]
+upper_limit = 0x400000000   # maximum amount of database, in bytes
+uncommited_threshold = 150  # how often flush db to disk, i.e. how much operations
+                            # might be not commited.
+Affects disk performance

 [dialer]
 enabled = true
 redial_timeout = 300000     # how often try to redial to offline peers